Barron Collier: History

+He also had extensive property in Pocantico Hills, New York, which bounded the Rockefeller family estate.
+The estate was named Overlook and had its own private theater and a private racing club (precursor of the current Sports Car Club of America).
+The Rockefellers acquired Overlook after his death; it is now part of the Rockefeller State Park Preserve.
+Collier contributed significantly to the building of the famous Union Church of Pocantico Hills, alongside the Rockefellers.

-Collier died March 13, 1939, in Manhattan, survived by his wife and three sons, Barron Jr., Miles, and Samuel, and was interred at Woodlawn Cemetery in the Bronx, New York.
+Collier died March 13, 1939, in Manhattan, survived by his wife and three sons, Barron Jr., Miles, and Samuel (Sam), and was interred at Woodlawn Cemetery in the Bronx, New York.

-His family members participated in many sports, including motorsports, and especially road racing, which led to the sons Miles and Sam founding the Automobile Racing Club of America in 1933, renamed in 1944 as the Sports Car Club of America.
+His family members participated in many sports, including motorsports, and especially road racing.
+His sons Sam, Miles, and Barron Jr. began hosting informal races in Westchester County, New York, near the Collier estate in Pocantico Hills, in the early 1930s, and founded the Automobile Racing Club of America in 1933.
+It would be renamed in 1944 as the Sports Car Club of America.
 Miles, Cameron Argetsinger, and Briggs Cunningham were instrumental in founding the Watkins Glen racing facility near one of their summer retreats.
 Juliet worried about the risks of racing and tried to influence her sons against it; Sam would indeed die in a racing accident at Watkins Glen in 1950.
 Briggs's renowned automobile collection was purchased by a member of the Collier family, and is now part of the Revs Institute for Automotive Research in Naples, Florida, which is open to the public.